glidernet/ogn-live/flightlog/README.txt

 This script has been developped little by little, over a period of time depending on how much free time I had.
 The end product might look a bit haphazard but it works! :-)
 It deserves to be rewritten from scratch with modern tools (bootstrap, angularJS ...)

+Thanks to Cedric Busschots for writing the CSS management.

 Data come from aircraft position database
 	For each airfield we find geographic bounds of the runway